By the time they were ready to leave the path along the river, Briné’s hands were full of plants. Saché was very glad indeed to have found her.

 “Hands up.”
 Yané obeyed.
 The others followed suit.
 But Yané could feel their eyes on her, accusing her.
 They were right to.

-Their blasters were taken and they were prodded together by the battle droids, who then gestured them forward.
+Their blasters were taken and they were prodded together by the battle droids.
+One of them gestured forward, and they started to walk.

-At first as they walked, Yané’s mind went blank with despair.
+At Yané’s mind went blank with despair.
 She took no notice as they walked back the way they had come, reacting neither to her feet clumsily getting caught in the treacherous ground nor the droids prodding her back into movement.
 Occasionally someone fell forward, but whoever was next to her quickly grabbed her arms and steadied her.
 They did this without thinking, without feeling.

 But then they cleared the trees near the river, and suddenly Yané realized the droids were tracing all of their trails, if they hadn’t already, and she knew she couldn’t just surrender without a fight.
 Not if it put Saché and Ardré and Coté and Ené in danger.
 She had to do something, and she had to do it now.